mdancho84/mdancho84.github.io/_drafts/how-to-replicate-excel-s-secondary-y-axis-plot-in-r.md

 Here's how to make your first dual-axis plot in R.

-## Step 1: Get the data in the right format
+## Get the data in the right format

 First, load libraries `tidyverse` and `tidyquant`.
 Then get the `mpg` data set.